tridashafox/findchangedfiles/README.md

   `-CopyMetaInfo N `
   `-CopyReportErrors N`

-### Example 2 -prompting but change one of the defaults
+### Example 2 - run with prompting but change one of the defaults

 `powershell -File '.\scanforchangeshours_fv2.ps1' `
  `-ModDefault Y `